faykey/alx-system_engineering-devops/0x00-shell_basics/README.md

 Life is a series of commas, not periods A script that lists all the files and directories of the current directory separated by commas.

-File type: School Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files always contain the string SCHOOL at offset 0.
+File type: School Create a magic file holberton.mgc that can be used with the command file to detect School data files always contain the string SCHOOL at offset 0.